lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Can't you just disable the windows key using registry edits?**

-dota2.exe won't be able to see the key press then.
+The dota2.exe won't be able to see the key press then.

 ### Made a cool keyboard layout and want to share it?